The Plan behind Project Helix

 Q: What is the purpose of Project Helix?

-Microsoft’s next-generation Xbox console is called Project Helix inside the company.
-It is a hybrid device that can play both Xbox games and PC games, making it possible to play games on both platforms.
+Microsoft’s next-generation Xbox console is called Project Helix internally.
+It is a hybrid device that can play both Xbox and PC games, allowing you to play on both platforms.

 Q: When will Project Helix come out?

-Microsoft hasn’t said when Project Helix will be released, but industry experts and reports from partners say that the hardware is currently being worked on and could be ready by 2027.
+Microsoft hasn’t said when Project Helix will be released, but industry experts and partner reports say the hardware is currently in development and could be ready by 2027.

 Q: Is Helix going to take the place of the Xbox Series X/S?